You have %itemCount% in your cart.

 For example, some crops like tomatoes are grown in greenhouses to minimize exposure to pests, while others in agricultural areas use natural predators like ladybugs to combat aphids.

 This pest management approach lowers the risk of pesticide contamination in drinking water and nearby aquatic organisms.
-Even in urban land, such methods can reduce reliance on highly toxic chemicals, safeguarding urban settings from pesticide pollution and keeping the aquatic life in local streams and rivers safe from harm.
+Even in urban land, such methods can reduce reliance on highly toxic chemicals, safeguard urban settings from pesticide pollution, and keep aquatic life in local streams and rivers safe from harm.

 Pesticides and fertilizers, when applied improperly, can contaminate waterways and harm water quality in urban and agricultural areas.
 However, management practices such as berms, storm drains, and careful spraying techniques help minimize pesticide concentrations in the environment.